jasonpolites/gcf-recipes/simulator/README.md

         Commands:

-        start [options]                       Starts the emulator
+        start [options]                       Starts the simulator
-        stop                                  Stops the emulator
+        stop                                  Stops the simulator
-        restart                               Restarts the emulator
+        restart                               Restarts the simulator
-        clear                                 Resets the emulator to its default state and clears any deploy functions status                                Returns the status of the emulator deploy [options] <module> <function>  Deploys a function with the given module path and entry point undeploy <function>                   Removes a previously deployed function list                                  Lists deployed functions
+        clear                                 Resets the simulator to its default state and clears any deploy functions status                                Returns the status of the simulator deploy [options] <module> <function>  Deploys a function with the given module path and entry point undeploy <function>                   Removes a previously deployed function list                                  Lists deployed functions